josrenato/biomaglab.github.io/content/pt/authors/andre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators
+  - Collaborators
 ---

-Baffa is a full professor at the University of São Paulo.
-His research interests include interdisciplinary projects at the interface of the areas of biophysics and medical physics.
-Electron Spin Resonance (ESR) Dosimetry and Dating, Biomagnetism and Magnetic Resonance Imaging (MRI).
+André Salles da Cunha is a research professor at the Edmond and Lily Safra International Institute of Neurosciences - Instituto Santos Dumont.
+His academic interest is centered on the dynamics of sensory processing, the integration between sensory systems and how information from the environment is perceived by individuals.